Johnny Hotshot Tuscadero (Johnny Mincks) – Arizona

 I spent a couple of years in the jaquima (hackamore) until I fully understood what I needed to know to be Lee’s partner.
 Only then was Mike Vatalero of Hopland, California, commissioned to custom make a Spanish Spade Bit that properly and comfortably fit my mouth and I graduated to the two-rein (both jaquima and bit).
 Everything I learned in the jaquima was patiently transferred to nearly imperceptible signals on the bit.
 As long as I paid close attention and things were going well, Lee would send me signals through the bit.
 But, if any more than just a touch was required he would go to the jaquima to prevent hurting my mouth.
 After several months, I graduated to what is known as a “bridle horse“; a horse trained in this tradition responds to the lightest touch that can be communicated.
 Not only that, it allows the horse to retain every bit of its natural spirit and zest.
 Lee tells me, “It’s like driving a high performance sports car.
 Whatever you want is there at a touch.”
 Sadly, very few horses today receive this type of training for two reasons; First, it takes years of study and practice for a trainer to perfect this training techniques.
 And second, it takes years of patient work with the horse.

 For several years now, Lee and I have portrayed cowboy life in living history presentations for schools and non-profits, as well as for civic, and corporate events.
-We present this history in any one of three different historically accurate personas; a 1750 Spanish Colonial Caballero (horseman and gentleman rancher), an 1850 Mexican/American vaquero (cowboy), or an 1890 American cowboy.
-All clothing, working gear, and horse equipment (including horse training) is correct for each period.
+We present this history in any one of three historically accurate personas; a 1750 Spanish Colonial Caballero (horseman and gentleman rancher), an 1850 Mexican/American vaquero (cowboy), or an 1890 American cowboy.
+All clothing, working gear, and horse equipment (including horse training) is period correct.

 We all know that without the horse, there is no cowboy!